To Eat or Not to Eat: Is Cake Culture Good for the Office?

 Your employer may have noticed you to be one of the few Londoners who doesn't run every other day, if not every few days.
-You rather resort to people watching in a crowded Kensington Gardens on a weekend, if not check your social media in a corner in Regent’s Park during a sunny, yet cold morning.
+You can easily order professional CV help UK.
+You rather resort to people watching in a crowded Kensington Gardens on a weekend, if not check your social media in a corner in Regent's Park during a sunny, yet cold morning.
 Commuting would be good enough.
 (Getting by passengers in the Tube, especially during rush hour, can be exhausting at times.)
 If it wouldn't pass the health standard, then there won't be any harm in indulging in cakes during breaks from work.

 The gray sky is about to get to you, as you become more aware of your sullen expression during unguarded moments.
 A (business) meeting would be incomplete without the biscuits.
 And you're appreciative of workmates who have brought treats from their holidays.
 In other words, sugary snacks are part of the office life.
 You would understand your boss's assault on the cake culture in the office, though.
 Too much sugar can affect your productivity, as you must fight drowsiness.
 You can put your health into jeopardy if you keep on drinking coffee.
 And it won't be long before you notice the early symptoms of diabetes.
 The issue is starting to tear you apart, but it's not a very serious case.

 You can make a proactive stand in this matter, calling your colleagues (and your boss) for a short meeting.
 You can remind them that sugary snacks are the only things that keep the bond (between employer and employees) together.
 And there's no need to be slighted if one of your colleagues, who happens to come from a foreign land, cites the blandness of certain food in the UK.
 (You can point out that work could be a real barrel of monkeys.
 Sometimes.)
 Health is wealth, though.

 How to Live Healthy (and Eat Your Cake as Well)